h4gen/roblox-ai-vibe-coder/README.md

 - **Voice-Powered Interaction (PTT)**: Hold the **Right Command** key to speak directly to the agent.
 - **Instant Interruption**: Don't wait for the agent to finish; you can interrupt a thinking loop or a tool execution at any time by speaking.
 - **Ground-Aware Building**: Integrated spatial logic ensures that spawned objects, NPCs, and assets automatically snap to the terrain surface.
+- **Polling Architecture**: No complex binary bridges required.
+Uses a lightweight Roblox Studio plugin and a local FastAPI server.
 - **Rich Toolset**:
   - **Hierarchy Inspection**: Deep-dive into any Service tree.
   - **Scripting Excellence**: Source reading, overwriting, and Cursor-style patching.